rackerlabs/rackspace-how-to/content/rackspace-metrics/create-a-grafana-dashboard-for-rackspace-metrics.md

 `rackspace.monitoring.entities.<entityid>.checks.<checktype>.<checkid>.<metricname>`

-As shown in the preceding example, Rackspace Monitoring generates `entity IDs` and `check IDs` to guarantee the uniqueness of the metrics.
-You can use the `entity IDs` and `check IDs` to identify the format of the metric that you want to see.
+This example URL shows that Rackspace Monitoring generates an `entity ID` and a `check ID` to guarantee the uniqueness of the metrics.
+You can use the `entity ID` and `check ID` to identify the format of the metric that you want to see.

 You can locate the entity ID and check ID on the [Rackspace